bjlittle/geovista/README.md

 Need help? 😢

 Why not check out our [existing GitHub issues](https://github.com/bjlittle/geovista/issues).
 See something similar?
-Well, give it a 👍 to raise its priority and feel free to chip in to the conversation.
+Well, give it a 👍 to raise its priority and feel free to chip in on the conversation.
 Otherwise, don't hesitate to create a [new GitHub issue](https://github.com/bjlittle/geovista/issues/new/choose) instead.

 However, if you'd rather have a natter, then head on over to our